 - Prioritize.
 I keep my recurring tasks and upcoming to do items on a program called TickTick.
 Each day, I use that as my guide to prioritize what needs to be completed.
 I set aside 15-20 minutes each morning to start my day with prioritizing that way I’m not caught off guard as the day goes on.
 If something comes up, I can decide if it fits in my priorities or if it can be moved to the next day.

 - Improve technology skills.
 This is an important time management tip for anyone working from home.
 If you spend a lot of time on the computer, then finding quicker ways to complete tasks saves time.
 Time saved by technology can be spent on other priority areas.
-Utilize the free resources available to brush up on your tech skills.
+Utilize the free resources available to brush up on your tech skills such as keyboard shortcuts.